Create Lasting Professional Relationships in a Virtual World

 There is no substitute for being amazing at your job.
 If you want to move ahead, make sure that you have a clear idea of what is important to people like your boss, key stakeholders or clients.
 Then work hard and be patient.
 No amount of confidence or ambition will replace simply being great at what you do.
 My favorite example of this was from my top sport, rugby, in the lead up to the 2003 World Cup.
 The coach for England at the time, Sir Clive Woodward, said to the squad that to win the World Cup each of them needed to be the best player in their position and in the world.
 That was their mission.
 I think that is a pretty good attitude to move into whatever role you want in the future–be the best at your current role and show that you want to move ahead.

-What is the one key learning you can provide the attendees at the Executive Research Forum 2020?
+What is the one key learning you offered at the Executive Research Forum 2020?

 Confidence is not as simple as it seems on the outside.
 I think it is made up of two things: inner self-belief and outward behavior.
-I call this inner game and outer game.
+I call this the inner game and outer game.
 A lot of people come to me saying they want more confidence and they describe wanting a strong outer game.
 I think most of them are referring to improving their inner game.
-At the Forum, we’ll explore how strong are attendees’ inner games.
-And then I will cover how to strengthen one’s self-belief before focusing on how to behave to the outside world.